-As in our answers to questions 7 and 8 we see the main aims of Gatwick's strategy for surface access as contradictory.
+As set out in our answers to questions 7 and 8 we see the main aims of Gatwick's strategy for surface access as contradictory.
 On the one hand, the airport says it will aim to increase the use of sustainable transport by passengers and staff.
 On the other hand the strategy proposes increases in highway capacity and car parking.
 This is because the increase in passenger numbers the airport is seeking far outweighs its sustainable transport proposals.
-The airport's proposals would result in a steady and substantial increase in car travel to the airport, with total passengers arriving by car in 2047 almost 40% higher than in 2019.
+The airport's proposals would result in a steady and substantial increase in car travel to the airport, with total passengers arriving by car in 2047 over 40% higher than in 2019.
 The proposals reflect this increase in road traffic movements to and from the airport through the provision of an additional 25,000 car parking spaces.

 Gatwick has recently benefited from a re-alignment of the junction with the M23.
-While this improvement is needed, and may decrease delays, it does nothing to reduce commuting by road.
-In relation to road connections between the airport and other economic centres, it should be noted that the M23 stops just south of Crawley and only goes north as far as the M25, Britain's most congested motorway.
+While this improvement is needed, and may reduce delays, it does nothing to reduce commuting by road.
+The airport is not well connected to other economic centres by road, it should be noted that the M23 stops just south of Crawley and only goes north as far as the M25, Britain's most congested motorway.